OpenMined/PSI/private_set_intersection/javascript/README.md

   const deserializedServerSetup = psi.serverSetup.deserializeBinary(serializedServerSetup)

   // NOTE:
-  // A client can compute either the intersection size (cardinality) or
+  // A client can always compute the intersection size (cardinality), but by
-  // reveal the actual intersection between the two arrays.
+  // default does not reveal the actual intersection between the two arrays.
   // This is dependent on whether or not _both_ client/server were initialized
   // with the same boolean `true` value which sets an internal `reveal_intersection` flag.
-  // By default, both client and server instances will only reveal the
-  // cardinality and any calls made to `getIntersection` will throw an error.
+  // Any calls made to `getIntersection` will throw an error if this flag was not set to true.

-  // Reveal the cardinality (by default, only if `revealIntersection` is false) const intersectionSize = client.getIntersectionSize(deserializedServerSetup, deserializedServerResponse)
+  // Reveal the cardinality
+  const intersectionSize = client.getIntersectionSize(deserializedServerSetup, deserializedServerResponse)
+  console.log('intersectionSize', intersectionSize)
   // intsersectionSize 5

-  // Reveal the intersection (only if `revealIntersection` is true) const intersection = client.getIntersection(deserializedServerSetup, deserializedServerResponse)
+  // Reveal the intersection (only if `revealIntersection` was set to true) const intersection = client.getIntersection(deserializedServerSetup, deserializedServerResponse) console.log('intersection', intersection)
   // intersection [ 0, 2, 4, 6, 8 ]
 })()
 ```